 DII football champions: A brief history

-There would likely be more repeat champions in the history of DII football, however, several of the early champions went on to find success in both the FBS and FCS.
+There would likely be more repeat champions in the history of DII football.
+However, several of the early champions went on to find success in both the FBS and FCS.
 North Dakota State, Montana State and Delaware, for example, went on to win FCS championships.
 Altogether four DII national champions have made a move to the FBS while nine have gone on to the FCS.
+Texas A&M-Commerce will be the next, as the 2017 national champions move to the Southland Conference in 2022.

 DII football champions: The most titles in history